vavrek/oa-arch/README.md

 ./mic-test.sh
 ```

-Voice commands and actions can be found in: `minds/stella/config/commands.json`
+Vocal commands and actions are found in: `minds/stella/config/commands.json`

 User specific configuration is located in: `oa.sh`